mykola-kichatov/android-clean-template/README.md

 - [app](app) is responsible for presentation.
 It's an android application module, based on MVVM.
 It delegates all the business logic to domain layer, staying as passive as possible

 # Features and practices
-## Gradle dependency management with Kotlin ([buildSrc](buildSrc))
-Helps to organise all gradle-build-related things in a concise structured way.
+1. **Gradle dependency management with Kotlin ([buildSrc](buildSrc))** helps to organise all gradle-build-related things in a concise structured way.
 Ispired by [this article](https://proandroiddev.com/gradle-dependency-management-with-kotlin-94eed4df9a28)